ims-systems-00/ims-kb/docs/General Information/05 - Incident Management/incident_management.md

 ### Resolved List

 This page shows a list of incidents that have been resolved.
-Take care to not delete the incidents in this list, as they serve as valuable information to Auditors.

-Clicking on the pencil icon will allow you to view more information related to the incident - this includes the date of resolution, who resolved the incident, and the method of resolution.
+Clicking on the eye icon will allow you to view more information related to the incident - this includes the date of resolution, who resolved the incident, and the method of resolution.
 Take care to not delete the incidents in this list, as they serve as valuable information to Auditors.

 ### Escalated

 This page shows a list of incidents that have been escalated.

-Clicking on the pencil icon will allow you to view more information related to the incident - this includes the date of escalation and who escalated the incident.
+Clicking on the eye icon will allow you to view more information related to the incident - this includes the date of escalation and who escalated the incident.

 [Raising Incidents]: ./raising_incidents